 Editor's note: The Pixel 7 Pro has been surpassed by the Google Pixel 8 Pro.
 If you want to know if that phone is worth your consideration, do go and check out our Google Pixel 8 Pro review, and also take a momnet to read our Google Pixel 8 review.

 Our list of the best phones you can buy is predictably topped by the Samsung Galaxy S22 Ultra, with its superlative cameras and refined design.
 The Apple iPhone 14 Pro comes next, with its helpful software and extreme performance.
 Can Google really top Samsung’s cameras and Apple’s software, without jacking up the price with expensive components?
 Yes, it can – but in a way that’s different than we’d expect.

 The Google Pixel 7 Pro takes amazing photos with ease, night and day, but it also takes the photo experience further than ever before – it actually made our photos from older phones look better.
-For now, that’s something you can only do with a Tensor G2-enabled phone like the Pixel 7 and Pixel 7 Pro; in fact, there are quite a few things the Pixel 7 Pro can do that none of its competitors even attempt.
+For now, that’s something you can only do with a Tensor G2-enabled phone like the Pixel 7, Pixel 7a or Pixel 7 Pro; in fact, there are quite a few things the Pixel 7 Pro can do that none of its competitors even attempt.